-- Reflective and responsive to child/youth, family and community strengths and needs. - Accountable to the child/youth, family and community. - Sensitive to the social, linguistic and cultural diversity of families and Indigenous communities. - Staffed by individuals with the appropriate range of skills and abilities necessary to respond effectively to the needs of children, youth and families.

-• The support is based on the child's and youth's assessed needs, preferences and available individual, agency, community and contracted Ministry resources.
+- Reflective and responsive to child/youth, family and community strengths and needs. - Accountable to the child/youth, family and community. - Sensitive to the social, linguistic and cultural diversity of families and Indigenous communities. - Enhance safety and security and balance the need to protect the safety of the public while also promoting positive outcomes for children/youth.
+Services should be designed such that they consider the needs of the child/youth and restrict their liberty as little as possible and instead promote progress toward safe discharge. - Services should be evidence-informed, and data driven, based on the best available evidence. - Staffed by individuals with the appropriate range of skills and abilities necessary to respond effectively to the needs of children, youth and families. - The support is based on the child's and youth's assessed needs, preferences and available individual, agency, community and contracted Ministry resources.